High intensity resistance training for bone offers amazing results

 Given that we’ve known for years that bone responds to the load placed on it, why hasn’t high-load weight lifting ever been looked at before in women?

 As the authors of this study point out, it’s a common misconception that women with low bone mass risk developing spinal fractures if they use heavy weights or free-weight exercises — but this study shows that isn’t true.
 Only one woman in the study had any sort of injury — a mild muscle strain in her lower back that probably occurred from an error in technique (which is very important in free-weight lifting) rather than the amount of weight she used.
 Keep in mind, these women were carefully taught the proper form for lifting and highly supervised.
-Should you try a high-intensity resistance program yourself, be sure to work with a qualified training.
+Should you try a high-intensity resistance program yourself, be sure to work with a qualified trainer.

 What all this tells us is that even in women who are actively losing bone, high-intensity weight-bearing exercise offers more benefits in reversing the trend than low- or moderate-load weight-bearing exercise.